You are listening to the Sean Hannity Radio Show Podcast.

 I don't understand that.

-And I'm gonna he's not let me down.
+And he's not letting me down.

-He's gonna push hard for that.
+He's going to push hard for that.

-You know, but Larry, there's a risk to that strategy.
+But Larry, there's a risk to that strategy.

-If we let them off the hook and they don't get it done and they kick the can down the road, I would argue if they don't get repeal and replace done, and maybe they don't even look they may not even get tax reform done.
+If we let them off the hook and they don't get it done and they kick the can down the road, I would argue if they don't get repeal and replace done, and maybe they don't even look, they may not even get tax reform done.

 I'm not worried about tax reform as I am the economic plan.